EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

   The **Beacon Chain** is the Consensus Layer part that guides the Execution Layer on how to follow the head of the chain.
   You need to run both, the **Consensus Layer Beacon Chain and the Execution Layer to run a full Ethereum node**.
-If you want to **stake** (create blocks, formerly known as mining) you will need to run a **Consensus Layer Validator** as well which is a more complicated process (besides depositing 32 ETH).
+If you want to **stake** (create blocks, formerly known as mining) you will need to run a **Consensus Layer Validator** as well which is a more complicated process (besides you need to own 32 ETH).

 Consensus Layer
 ---------------